raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## Getting Started

 The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers with Sense HAT add-on boards and cameras attached.
 They are housed in custom aluminium flight cases.
-The Sense HAT (V2) includes sensors such as temperature, humidity, gyroscope, magnetometer, accelerometer, and light/colour sensors, allowing you to measure things like the local magnetic field and acceleration.
-The computers are equipped with powerful Raspberry Pi High Quality Cameras with 5mm lens that can take amazing pictures of the Earth.
+The Sense HAT (V2) has sensors for temperature, humidity, light/colour and a gyroscope, magnetometer, and accelerometer, allowing you to measure things like the local magnetic field and acceleration.
+The computers are equipped with Raspberry Pi High Quality Cameras with 5mm lens that can take amazing pictures of the Earth.
 You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)